Frank Burgess: Legal career

 From 1966 to 1967, Burgess was a Legal intern for the United States Atomic Energy Commission.
 After six months, he became an assistant city attorney of Tacoma, Washington until 1969.
 Burgess then spent the next 11 years (until 1980) as a private practice lawyer with Jack Edward Tanner.
 He was a Judge pro tem, Municipal Court and Pierce County District Court during that time.
 From 1980 to 1981, Burgess was a regional counsel for the Department of Housing and Urban Development in Seattle, and then became a U.S. Magistrate in the United States District Court for the Western District of Washington from 1981 to 1993.

 Federal judicial service

-Burgess became a United States district judge of the United States District Court for the Western District of Washington when President Bill Clinton nominated him on November 19, 1993, to a seat vacated by Tanner.
-He was then confirmed by the United States Senate on March 25, 1994, and received his commission on March 28, 1994.
+Burgess became a United States district judge of the United States District Court for the Western District of Washington when President Bill Clinton nominated him on November 19, 1993, to a seat vacated by Jack Edward Tanner.
+He was confirmed by the United States Senate on March 25, 1994, and received his commission on March 28, 1994.
 Burgess assumed senior status on March 9, 2005.

 Burgess died on March 26, 2010, from cancer.